tanmayispiddy07/gemini_gemma_phrase_recognization/README.md

 ## 🎉 Highlights

 This project exemplifies a leap forward in phrase recognition by utilizing Gemini Flash over traditional transformer methods.
 The Phase-Generator-7 demonstrates the effectiveness of non-transformer architectures in NLP tasks, achieving higher accuracy and efficiency.
+# Phrase Generation using Gemini 2bit Model

+This project demonstrates the use of the **Gemini 2bit model** for phrase generation tasks.
+The model is trained on tweet data and evaluated on multiple test files, including a zero-shot test file.
+The tokenizer used is **`AutoTokenizer`** from Hugging Face.

+## Gemma Overview

+The goal of this project is to generate relevant phrases based on tweet data using the **Gemini 2bit model**.
+The model has been evaluated on two tasks:
+1. **Stance Detection**: Identifying the stance of the tweet towards a given target.
+2. **Target Generation**: Generating the target (or topic) based on the tweet content.

+The evaluation results for both tasks have been evaluated on several datasets, showcasing the model's performance, including zero-shot tasks.

+## Evaluation Metrics

+The performance of the model is evaluated using the following metrics for both tasks:

+### Stance Detection
+- **Case 1**: 78% accuracy
+- **Case 2**: 78% accuracy
+- **Zero-shot**: 60% accuracy

+### Target Generation
+- **Case 1**: 78% accuracy
+- **Case 2**: 79% accuracy
+- **Zero-shot**: 64% accuracy

+## Conclusion

+This project demonstrates the ability of the **Gemini 2bit model** to generate relevant phrases based on tweet data.
+It shows strong performance across both stance detection and target generation tasks.
+The zero-shot evaluation results highlight the model's ability to generalize well to unseen data.

 ## 🤝 Contribution